Skip to main content

 • owner (Entity): must refer to the player entity that owns the accumulator.
 If it is nullish, will do nothing.

-• overwrite (Number): if specified, will set the accumulator to this value.
-Overwriting an accumulator's value cancels all scheduled changes to the accumulator, for example from the revertAfter, resetAfter or resetInterval parameters.
+• value (Number): the value to set, increase or decrease the accumulator by, depending on the operator used.
+Directly setting an accumulator's value (using =) cancels all scheduled changes to the accumulator, for example from the revertAfter, resetAfter or resetInterval parameters.

 • revertAfter (Number): if specified, will revert the delta after this duration.
 This would normally be specified in minutes, hours or days.
 For example 30m, 4h, 30d.
 Reversions are processed once every minute by the server, and so any duration smaller than that will not happen exactly on time.
 The maximum allowable value is 365d, any values larger than this will be clamped.
 As revertAfter is processed by the server, if it occurs while a player is in a game, the player will only see the new value upon joining a new game.